What are the Overhead Costs?

 #1 – Behavior- Wise Classification

-Such Overhead expenses are the ones which are fixed in nature and don’t get impacted by the increase or decrease in production activity or volume of output manufactured by the business.
+Such Overhead expenses are the ones that are fixed in nature and don’t get impacted by the increase or decrease in production activity or volume of output manufactured by the business.
 These Overheads are fixed within a specified limit and are not influenced by managerial actions up to such limits.

-Fixed Overhead Cost Examples include Rent and Depreciation.
+Fixed Overhead Examples include Rent and Depreciation.

 #2 – Function- Wise Classification